mr4th/mr4th/README.md

 - 👋 Hi, I’m @mr4th
 - 👀 I’m interested in mobile and web dev
-- 🌱 I’m currently learning Flutter and Dart
+- 🌱 I’m Flutter and Dart mobile developer
+- 🌱 i'm also a React Native mobile Developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - i use the following languages